Nine months in Taupo.

 North Island countryside follows a certain pattern, one largely laid down by its hugely explosive volcanic past; sharp, angular grassy hills in jagged rows.

 This was a journey between two volcanos.
-Mount Ruapehu, the irregular giant at the end of Lake Taupo taking up the heart of the North to the uniform, neater cone of Mount Taranaki, guarding the southwest coastline and looking out to the brutal Tasman sea.
+Mount Ruapehu, the irregular giant at the end of Lake Taupo and the heart of the North, to the uniform, neater cone of Mount Taranaki, guarding the southwest coastline and looking out to the brutal Tasman sea.

 The Forgotten highway cuts through the central plateau linking Stratford and New Plymouth to Taumarunui.
 It is a long, old road carving through precipitous gorges and the ubiquitous farmlands and then, suddenly, it ends and the landscape becomes flat as the fertile plains emanating out from the nearly symmetrical Mount Taranaki are reached.